 Contactless QR-code menu apps integrate with existing restaurant POS systems, online ordering systems, waitlist apps, and more.
 This means better data and insights for restaurant owners and better user experience for restaurant diners.

-Digital menus with QR codes were around before COVID-19, but were not widely adopted.
+Digital menus with QR codes were around before COVID-19, but restaurants had not widely adopted the technology.
 Since COVID, most restaurants have quickly looked to onboard a new tool to help them create a contactless-menu experience to make their restaurant safe.